-In addition to the rules and regulations discussed throughout this chapter, there were two existing agreements between BNL, DOE, and regulatory agencies that remained in effect in 2015 (see Table 3-9).
-There was one Notice of Violation accessed in 2015.
-Details on the findings and corrective actions taken are summarized.
+In addition to the rules and regulations discussed throughout this chapter, there were two existing agreements between BNL, DOE, and regulatory agencies that remained in effect in 2016 (see Table 3-9).
+There were no Notice of Violations accessed in 2016.